Algorithmology/algorithm-skill-check-one-starter/README.md

 read and ensure that you understand all of the instructions in this file before starting the assessment.

-## :grinning: Note: Student Name
+## :grinning: TODO: Student Name

-Note: You must delete `Student Name` and add your name to the subsection header
+TODO: You must delete `Student Name` and add your name to the subsection header

 ## :construction: Honor Code